hokwaichan/hokwaichan.github.io/projects/gp-impact.md

 ## Experience of participating in the National Science Foundation Geopaths

-Participating in the National Science Foundation Geopaths - Impact program during the fall semester of 2021 was an incredibly enriching experience for me.
-The program provided me with the opportunity to give back to my community by volunteering to help organize both the Student Undergraduate Research Fair (SURF) and the STEM Expo.
-Through these opportunities, I was able to strengthen my leadership skills, collaborate with faculty mentors, and gain a deeper understanding of the event organization process.
+Participating in the National Science Foundation Geopaths - Impact program during the fall semester of 2021 was a very eye-opening experience for me.
+I have the opportunity to develop my leadership skills by volunteering to help with both the STEM Expo and the Student Undergraduate Research Fair (SURF).

-One of the most exciting aspects of the program for me was the chance to work on web design using Elementor.
-I had the opportunity to design and develop the KCC STEM website, specifically the event page.
-It was challenging, but I was able to learn how to create a website that was both visually appealing and user-friendly, and how to optimize it for search engines.
-This experience was particularly valuable as it allowed me to put my technical skills to the test in a real-world setting.
+Throughout the experience, I got the chance to design and create the event page for the KCC STEM website using the Elementor website builder.
+Even though it was difficult, I managed to learn how to make a website that is user-friendly, visually beautiful, and searches engine-friendly.
+This was a great valuable lesson for me since it gave me a chance to use my technical knowledge in a practical situation.

 Overall, participating in the National Science Foundation Geopaths - Impact program was a truly meaningful and rewarding experience.
 It allowed me to grow both personally and professionally and I am grateful for the opportunity.
 I look forward to applying what I have learned in future projects and endeavors.